Prayer Ministry

 Weekly prayer events

-Every Tuesday night from 7:00 - 8:00 pm.
+Once a month(second Tuesdays) on Tuesday night from 7:00 - 8:00 pm.
 You are invited to come and sit quietly in the presence of God.
 We call this time "soaking prayer”.

 What is "soaking prayer"?